mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.2.3 - 1-19-17 =
+* Fixed: an issue with selecting Posts, Pages and Users
+* Fixed: an issue with selecting Plugins and Themes on the Manage Plugins and Manage Themes page
+* Fixed: security checking issue
+* Fixed: multiple PHP Warnings and Notices
+* Added: site Info widget in the individual site overview page
+* Added: PHP Version column in the manage sites table
+* Added: Sync Now button for all online sites in connection status widget
+* Added: verification when user tries to delete Plugins, Pages, Posts, Themes and Users
+* Added: ability to sort Manage Sites table by WP, Plugin and Theme updates column
+* Added: Coding for future WooCommerce Extension
+* Preventative: Security improvements

 = 3.2.2.2 - 1-5-17 =
 * Fixed: an issue with connecting HTTPS sites caused by the Select2 library bug